-Like many of Vermont’s most wild places, Groton State Forest is off the beaten path, nestled between the Green Mountains to the west and the hills of the Connecticut River Valley to the east.
+Please don't travel until it's safe to do so!
+Our travel posts are great for making future plans or dreaming about your next escape.
+Please check with each state/destination for its current COVID-19 guidelines before planning a visit.
+Also, please note that this post may contain links from which we earn a small commission.Like many of Vermont’s most wild places, Groton State Forest is off the beaten path, nestled between the Green Mountains to the west and the hills of the Connecticut River Valley to the east.
 It’s one of Vermont’s largest publicly owned areas, encompassing almost 30,000 acres, and seven unique state parks.
-The forest and parks provide plenty of variety for adventurers, who come here to hike, bike, paddle, fish, camp, and relax.
+Groton State Forest and the Vermont state parks within it, provide plenty of variety for adventurers, who come here to hike, bike, paddle, fish, camp, and relax.

 The Peacham Bog Loop Trail begins at the nature center on Boulder Beach Road.
 Pay careful attention to your map and the signage as you’re hiking, because there are a lot of connecting trails.
 I took a wrong turn at one point, and could only back track to find where I went wrong.
 Lesson learned.
 The bog itself is a great place for a picnic — just follow the boardwalk to the lonely bench.
 This marks the halfway point if you’re following the Peacham Bog loop.

-Early Morning Paddling on Ricker Pond
+Early Morning Paddling in Ricker Pond State Park

 There were at least 5 loons paddling with me through the fog, and they seemed to enjoy playing hide and seek with me as I paddled along.
 Ricker Pond’s small size allowed me to paddle along the whole shoreline as the sun was rising and still be back to the lean-to in time for a cup of coffee.
-Ricker Pond is a lovely, small campground, and just about every site is either on the water or set above it with an awesome view.
+Ricker Pond State Park has a lovely, small campground, and just about every site is either on the water or set above it with an awesome view of the pond.

-Afternoon Swimming at Boulder Beach
+Afternoon Swimming at Boulder Beach State Park

 Boulder Beach State Park is definitely the place to be for family swimming, picnicking and frolicking.
 There’s a fabulous sandy beach, and the water is clear and weed-free.
-It was high summer when I visited, and really hot, at least for Vermont.
+It was high summer when I last visited, and really hot, at least for Vermont.
 There were a lot of people at the beach — cooling off in the water or relaxing on the shore, but not so many that it felt crowded.
 I treated myself to an ice cream at the snack bar, and floated the rest of the day away.

 Sunset from Owl’s Head

-A Hike and a Swim at Kettle Pond
+A Hike and a Swim at Kettle Pond State Park

 Kettle Pond State Park is probably the most quiet park in Groton State Forest.
 There are a few primitive campsites that you can hike or paddle to, a trail around the lake, and a canoe portage.
 The trail is strewn with boulders and the sparkling water of the pond is always visible through the trees.
 It’s a lovely trail for listening to the loons, or discovering an elusive snowshoe hare.
 You’ll find a few nice swimming spots along the trail as well.